What is email marketing automation, and does it actual work?

 - “Thank You” Email: Just to thank them and let them know how to get the best use of the material.

 - “Did you know…” Email: For example, “Did you know that businesses that get cash flow right have a five-times better chance of surviving their first ten years in business…” to demonstrate your knowledge and experience.

-- Personlised Email: Such as, “Hi Michael, it’s been five days since you’ve downloaded our eBook.
+- Personlised Email: Such as, “Hi Chris, it’s been five days since you’ve downloaded our eBook.
 Is there anything we can help you with?”

 At this point, the customer might come back to you with a whole bunch of questions and at that point you might say, “Thanks for your questions, let’s setup a meeting”.

 This type of strategy will need refining, depending on your industry, customer type and products/services.

 In summary, marketing automation is not something you can set up and leave to do it’s own thing.